platformsh/platformsh-docs/guides/local/merge.md

    f56715e..2548c67  master -> master
 ```

-Visually of course nothing will change.. we synchronize the code.. not the
+Visually of course nothing will change: we merge the code, not the
 database (that would be stupid).
 So you will need to reactivate the theme.
 In
 real life you would probably export a feature or do this in an installation
 profile.